 Paul: You’d have to wear big bumpers.

-Paul: So, one of the initial questions was that, you know, it’s all free.
+Paul: So, one of the initial questions was that it’s all free.
 How do you earn money?
-Now, one of the… As it’s emerging, you can buy different things in the game, what are some of the things you can buy, Steve?
+As it’s emerging, you can buy different things in the game, what are some of the things you can buy, Steve?

 Paul: Okay.
 So, there’s nothing preventing you from playing.